cabforum/servercert/docs/BR.md

 **Note**: Following certificate issuance, a certificate may be revoked for reasons stated in [Section 4.9](#49-certificate-revocation-and-suspension).
 Therefore, relying parties should check the revocation status of all certificates that contain a CDP or OCSP pointer.

-### 4.9.7 CRL issuance frequency (if applicable)
+### 4.9.7 CRL issuance frequency

-For the status of Subscriber Certificates:
+CAs MUST generate and publish either:
+- a full and complete; OR
+- partitioned (i.e., "sharded") CRLs, that when aggregated, represent the equivalent of the full and complete CRL.

+CRLs must be available via a publicly-accessible HTTP URL.

+CAs issuing Subscriber Certificates (i.e., Certificates for servers) SHALL:
-If the CA publishes a CRL, then the CA SHALL update and reissue CRLs at least once every seven days, and the value of the `nextUpdate` field MUST NOT be more than ten days beyond the value of the `thisUpdate` field.
+- update and reissue CRLs at least once daily; and
+- the value of the `nextUpdate` field MUST NOT be more than ten (10) days beyond the value of the `thisUpdate` field.

-For the status of Subordinate CA Certificates:
+CAs issuing CA Certificates SHALL:

-The CA SHALL update and reissue CRLs at least:

-  i. once every twelve months; and ii. within 24 hours after revoking a Subordinate CA Certificate.
+- update and reissue CRLs at least once every twelve months and within 24 hours after revoking a Subordinate CA Certificate; and

-The value of the `nextUpdate` field MUST NOT be more than twelve months beyond the value of the `thisUpdate` field.
+- the value of the `nextUpdate` field MUST NOT be more than twelve months beyond the value of the `thisUpdate` field.

 ### 4.9.8 Maximum latency for CRLs (if applicable)